s183558/MLOps6_Project/reports/README.md

 >
 > Answer:

-We used DVC to manage the raw training data (not the processed data) and the models.
+Initially, we used DVC to manage the raw training data (not the processed data) and the trained models.
 It helped us in a practical way allowing us to separate the code (versioned with git in a GitHub repo, which only allows versioning relatively small files) from the data (versioned with DVC in the Google Storage).
 However, if the model was deployed in a production environment, then with time the model would need to be retrained with an updated dataset.
 In that case it would allow us to harness the full potential of data/model versioning where we could examine the performance of different models with different datasets.
+Due to authentication issues, we stopped using DVC and loaded the data directly from the Google Cloud storage bucket.
+While not as streamlined as DVC it’s possible to restore previous file versions.
+It would be preferable to use DVC in cases, where we would want to use several different versions of datasets/models.

 ### Question 11